HOLIDAY GIFTS

 Find a great collection of custom-made shirts, hoodies, bags, swag & gear on our RedBubble page.
 Click on any image or the link below.

-Many of our Ohio Art Camps offer Fall Art Programs, Activities, Workshops & Classes starting in October, 2025.
+Many of our Ohio Art Camps offer Winter & Winter Break Art Programs, Activities, Workshops & Classes starting in December, 2025.

-Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Art Camp you're interested in a call to check on Fall dates, times and availability.
+Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Art Camp you're interested in a call to check on Winter & Winter Break dates, times and availability.

-Many of our Art Camps will be hosting Fall Reunions for their previous campers, and Fall Open Houses for interested new campers and families.
+Many of our Art Camps will be hosting Winter & Winter Break Reunions for their previous campers, and Winter & Winter Break Open Houses for interested new campers and families.
 Each camp is different, and some offer activities for the entire family.

 Looking for a Great Ohio Art Day Camp?
 Look at each camp's TYPE OF CAMP description.
 Many of our Best Ohio Day Art Camps also list their exact hours, and if they offer before and after camp activities.